 This is probably self-explanatory.
 Dubia roaches won’t attack, bite, or otherwise harass you or your animals.
 Darkling beetles may nibble on resting reptiles or arachnids.
 They may even try eating their fellow food bowl mates.
 Mealworms can devour crickets alive and crickets bite with powerful jaws.

 On the other hand, Dubia roaches are harmless.
-The worst we’ve seen is an occasional tendency to nibble at skin, but it’s always after handling food, and as soon as they realize your hand is not a big pile of whatever food you just put down, they run away terrified.
-Maybe if they’re starving they might smell dead skin cells on you and try to gather them up, but they would probably fail and run away.
+The worst we’ve seen is an occasional tendency to nibble at skin, but it’s always after we’ve handled food.
+And as soon as the roach realizes the hand isn’t a pile of whatever food we just put down, they usually run away terrified.
+Maybe if they’re starving they might smell dead skin cells and try to gather them up, but they would probably fail and run away.

 18. They eat almost anything